 We will never collect any unnecessary personal data from you and do not process your information in any other way than already specified in this notice.
 AKG does not collect data classed as “sensitive”, such as health information or information related to political opinion or religious beliefs.

-The personal data that you may give us is:
+For example, in website registration the personal data that you may give us is:

 - First Name;